whiskey-rebellion/whiskey-rebellion.github.io/src/dances.md

 ---

-Whiskey Rebellion dances the Cotswold Morris traditions of Bampton and Bucknell and also performs Border Morris dances, the latter largely derived from the repertoire of the Bassett Street Hounds.
+Whiskey Rebellion dances the Cotswold Morris traditions of Bampton and Bucknell and also performs Border Morris dances, the latter largely coming from the repertoire of the Bassett Street Hounds.